 The church was built in the 13th century.
 During the Reformation very early in the mid-sixteenth century, it came into the possession of Protestants.
 The building was renovated in 1788, 1826, 1910 and restored in 1932 – 1933, and more recently in 2000-2004.

-The church is single-nave, ended with a square chancel on the east side and with buttresses in corners.
-A romanesque portal from the southern side and small, narrow windows in the southern elevations of the nave and chancel, and in the eastern wall of the choir, have been preserved.
-Inside you can see a gothic pastophory and baptismal font from the fourteenth century.
+The church was built on a fairly gentle slope of the hill, drooping to the west and north-west.
+It received the form of a single-nave structure, ended in the east with a square chancel and with buttresses in the corners.
+The entrance to the interior led through the romanesque portal with a semicircular closure on the south side, and the light fell through small, narrow windows in the southern facades of the nave and chancel, and the eastern wall of the choir.
+Inside there is a gothic stone pastophory decorated with three pinnacles and a stone baptismal font from the 14th century.

 Website apsida.sk, Čelovce.